Kenny and Keith Lucas

-Kenny Lucas and Keith Lucas (born September 13, 1985), collectively referred to as The Lucas Brothers, are American identical twin brothers who work together as comedians, actors, filmmakers, writers, and producers.
+Kenny Lucas and Keith Lucas (born September 13, 1985), collectively referred to as The Lucas Brothers, are American identical twin brothers who work together as writers, filmmakers, producers, actors, and comedians.

 They co-wrote and co-produced Judas and the Black Messiah (2021), for which they were nominated for the Academy Award for Best Original Screenplay and the Writers Guild of America Award for Best Original Screenplay; they won the Paul Selvin Award and the NAACP Image Award for Outstanding Writing in a Motion Picture.
 The film itself was nominated for six Academy Awards, including the Academy Award for Best Picture.

 Early lives

 The Lucas Brothers were born and raised in Newark, New Jersey.
 They also spent some time in High Point, North Carolina.
 They moved to Irvington, New Jersey and both graduated from Irvington High School.

 The brothers both graduated with honors from the College of New Jersey in 2007 with degrees in philosophy.
 Kenny attended New York University School of Law and Keith attended Duke University School of Law until the final week of their third year of law school, when they dropped out to pursue stand-up comedy full-time.

-The Lucas Bros were inducted into Phi Beta Kappa as alumni members by The College of New Jersey in 2022.
+The Lucas Bros were inducted into Phi Beta Kappa honors society as alumni members by The College of New Jersey in 2022.

 Career

-They made their late-night debut on Late Night With Jimmy Fallon in 2012, and have appeared as guests multiple times after.
+They made their late-night debut on Late Night with Jimmy Fallon in 2012, and have appeared as guests multiple times after.
 The duo created the animated series Lucas Bros.
 Moving Co..
 They starred in truTV's series Friends of the People.
 They appeared in the feature film 22 Jump Street (2014).
 In July 2014, they made Variety magazine's "Ten Comics to Watch in 2014" list.
 The brothers also appeared in episodes of the highly acclaimed Fox TV series The Grinder in 2016 and have played themselves in the Netflix series Lady Dynamite.

 The Lucas Brothers released their first comedy special, On Drugs, on Netflix in April 2017.
 Paste ranked it as the 9th best comedy special of 2017.

 They have additionally provided content for Fox and the associated YouTube channel Animation Domination High-Def including the short-form web-series OG Sherlock Kush starring Peter Serafinowicz and Rich Fulcher.

-Most recently, the Lucas Brothers co-wrote and co-produced Judas and the Black Messiah (2021), the biopic of Fred Hampton, which was co-written, along with Will Berson, and directed by Shaka King.
+More recently, the Lucas Brothers co-wrote and co-produced Judas and the Black Messiah (2021), the biopic of Fred Hampton, which was co-written, along with Will Berson, and directed by Shaka King.
 For their contributions, the Lucas Brothers received nominations for the Academy Award for Best Original Screenplay and the Writers Guild of America Award for Best Original Screenplay.
 They won the Paul Selvin Award and the NAACP Image Award for Outstanding Writing in a Motion Picture.

 They are also developing a comedy project with Phil Lord and Christopher Miller, who directed 22 Jump Street.
 In addition, they are set to write and star in a semi-autobiographical film to be produced by Judd Apatow.

 They are paid regulars at the Comedy Cellar.